Cob Ceremony & Ritual Cabana in Tennessee (Chattanooga)

 CLAYTON WILLIAMS

-Cob Assistant
+Cob Co-Instructor

 I found my way to natural building through unconventional ways and by attending a two-month intensive internship in natural building, sustainable living, and permaculture in Costa Rica in the summer of 2021.
 I immediately knew that this was the path I wanted to follow for the rest of my life.
 Afterwards, I spent a year volunteering on permaculture/eco spaces in the mountains of Puerto Rico; helping with building projects, growing food, and immersing myself in living more harmoniously with Mother Earth.